Weightlifting

 There are three forms of the clean allowed in competition: 1) squat style, 2) split style, and 3) power style.
 We seldom see a split clean in competition today.
 The power clean means simply that the lifter does not squat or split into a low receiving position (it does not mean more power is involved).

-Performed properly the clean is a very explosive, highly coordinated lift that rapidly passes through several key points.
+Performed properly, the clean is a very explosive, highly coordinated lift that rapidly passes through several key points.
 It takes less than one second for an experienced weightlifter to get a heavy barbell from the platform to the shoulders.

 A beginning weightlifter or an athlete from another sport learning to clean cannot expect to be as efficient as an experienced lifter, but efficiency comes with proper practice.

 The best way to learn a complex movement is to break it down into parts.
 My weightlifting teaching philosophy is a "top-down, whole-part-whole" approach that is consistent with what I learned from Carl Miller and Harvey Newton.
-This has proven successful with coaching my athlete population.
+This has proven successful in coaching my athlete population.

 After a few first-workout experiential efforts at cleans from the floor (whole), I recommend new lifters initially practice exclusively from the high blocks (part) with light weights, perfect form, and increasing speed.
-On an individual basis, if, or when, the athlete shows a nice level of skill acquisition, I let them attempt the lifts from the floor applying the new skills to the clean from the floor.
-They have fun, as they make the lift easier than before they lifted from the high blocks.
+On an individual basis, if or when the athlete shows a nice level of skill acquisition, I let them attempt the lifts from the floor, applying the new skills to the clean from the floor.
+They have fun as they make the lift easier than before they lifted from the high blocks.
 After a great deal of diligent practice, the entire lift (whole) is executed properly.

-The following high block progressions take place over several weeks:
+The following high-block progressions take place over several weeks:

 • second pull (high blocks)